SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 In 1957 it was decided that the time consuming reloading and separating of goods at St. John was costing money, so Dick Cook was asked to become manager of a separate Moncton warehouse, a couple of doors were rented from Eastern Transport to whom most of the Nova Scotia freight was transferred in any case.
 In Montreal the freight destined for the Moncton area, and Nova Scotia was then loaded in trailers for Moncton N .
 B.

-At this time Bestway Cartage had been contracted to do the Montreal pick ups and delivery, George Best and his best friend and old army buddy Angus ( Mack) Whittiker were running several small 5 ton trucks in the Montreal area for their own account .
-When Speedway approached them to work full time as their particular carter a deal was struck , George Best came into the office as city dispatcher and took over from Doug Morrison, allowing Doug to concentrate on other more immediate needs of the growing enterprise.
+Early on Bestway Cartage had been contracted to do the Montreal pick ups and delivery, George Best and his best friend and old army buddy Angus ( Mack) Whittiker were running several small 5 ton trucks in the Montreal area for their own account .
+When Speedway approached them to work full time as their particular carter, a deal was struck , George Best came into the office as city dispatcher and took over from Doug Morrison, allowing Doug to concentrate on other more immediate needs of the growing enterprise.

 Financial position 6 months ending January 31st -1958